Tegh25/DeltaHacks8/README.md

 # DeltaHacks8
-The repo contains the back-end code for our project submitted to the DeltaHacks 8 Hackathon.
+The repo contains the back-end code for our project submitted to the DeltaHacks 8 Hackathon, our Devpost submission can be found <a href="https://devpost.com/software/cook-with-me" target="_blank">here</a>.

-README WIP
+WIP